mn-mde-edfi/MDE-EdFi-Documentation/README.md

 ## Additional Documentation
 We will also use this repository to store additional documentation that may be useful to Districts and Vendors.
 See the following:
 - [Descriptors and Resources](descriptors_resources.md)

+## Sample Data
+JSON files of sample data are being loaded into the [data directory](https://github.com/mn-mde-edfi/MDE-EdFi-Documentation/tree/master/data) in an attempt to assist developers with understanding the Ed-Fi ODS API.

 ## Issues List
 As part of this documentation effort, we are also using Github to manage technical issues.
 See the [Issue List](https://github.com/mn-mde-edfi/MDE-EdFi-Documentation/issues) for examples.